One-Tailed And Two-Tailed TestOne-Tailed And Two-Tailed Test

 When the null hypothesis is true, the t statistic follows the t-distribution.

-t-distribution is similar to a Normal distribution.
+The t-distribution is similar to a Normal distribution.
 The probability of getting a value close to zero is very high, while the probability of getting a value far from zero is low.
 So if the null hypothesis is true, it is very unlikely to get the value of t far from zero.
-If this happens, we can decline the null hypothesis and accept the alternative one.
+If this happens, we can reject the null hypothesis and accept the alternative one.

 Critical region

-Denoted by red is critical region(or rejection region).
-If the value of t statistic is in the critical region, we reject the null hypothesis and accept the alternative.
+Highlighted in red is the critical region (or rejection region).
+When the t-statistic's value falls within this critical region, we reject the null hypothesis and accept the alternative hypothesis.

-• One-tailed test is used when the alternative hypothesis is "One mean is greater(lower) than second".
+• A one-tailed test is used when the alternative hypothesis is "One mean is greater (lower) than the other."

 Example